david-ramos-23/frontend-test/README.md

 docker build . -t frontend-test docker run --rm -p 3000:3000 --name frontend-test frontend-test
 ```

-- At root build folder <code>docker-compose up</code>
-- It would create clearcloin-api and clearcoin-web docker images, and start-up the container.
-- You can access to the application opening the following [URL](http://localhost:3001)

 ## 🤔 Improvements
 - Use CSS Modules